alexandredebortoli/fantasy-surf-league/README.md

 4. **League Creation and Joining**: Users have the ability to create or join leagues, allowing them to compete with friends and track their performance relative to others.
 This social aspect adds depth and complexity to the application, creating a community-driven experience for users.

 5. **Points System**: The application implements a points system where users earn points for correct event predictions.
 This adds a competitive element to the game and motivates users to participate actively in making predictions for each event.

-6. **Theme Toggle**: The addition of a theme toggle feature, where the theme is automatically set based on the user's device appearance preference, adds an extra layer of complexity to the project.
-This feature requires detecting and accessing the user's device appearance settings and dynamically applying the appropriate theme to the application.
-The default theme is set to dark.

 ## File Contents